material-motion/material-motion/essentials/team_practices/appleos.md

 `MDM` is our API prefix.

 Add the prefix to any API included in one of our libraries.
-E.g. anything in a `src/` directory.
+E.g. any class, function, enumeration, etc... in a `src/` directory.

 Non-library code has no prefix.
 E.g. anything in a `examples/` or `tests/` directory.